Should You Buy a Turnkey Service Business?

 1. Entrepreneurs Looking for a Side Hustle

-owner of a turnkey painting service business paints a wallAs an entrepreneur, you’re continually seeking ways to earn money in addition to your current commitments.
-Buying a turnkey business doesn’t typically require you to drop your full-time job, or any other side hustles to be successful.
+owner of a turnkey painting service business paints a wallMany entrepreneurs look for ways to earn money in addition to their current commitments.
+Buying a turnkey business typically doesn’t require you to drop your full-time job or any other side hustles to be successful.
 Once you learn how to manage the company, you’re in control of your schedule and your workload.

 Compared to a franchise opportunity, turnkey operations often cost more to purchase initially.
 However, long-term costs are lower because you aren’t required to pay franchise fees, royalties, and marketing fund fees.
 Plus, a non-franchise, turnkey business doesn’t obligate you to follow regulations and guidelines when running your new gig.
 Owning and running your service-based turnkey business on your terms can help you achieve financial freedom.